 Students typically come with previous programming experience in SAS, Stata, or R. However, we do not require this experience ahead of time and offer extensive training in these statistical programs.

-Students applying to any of the certificate program tracks should have a bachelor's degree from an accredited college or university with a competitive GPA and strong quantitative skills.
+Students applying to the certificate program should have a bachelor's degree from an accredited college or university with a competitive GPA and strong quantitative skills.
 Standardized test scores are not required.

 MS IN BIOSTATISTICS AND DATA – Wednesday, November 15th, 2023*

 MS IN HEALTH INFORMATICS AND MS IN HEALTH POLICY AND ECONOMICS – Friday, December 1, 2023*

 *Applications submitted by this deadline will receive decisions before the New Year.